lighter3000/Jeopardy-Game/README.md

 - ~Rework QuestionToCategory (instead of numbers being the connection, let it be words)~ -- Done
 - More Topics and Questions
 - ~Players and Pointsystem (being displayed either on admin Window or somewhere else)~ -- Done
-- Make it possible to add points to the players via AdminWindow (currently working on it)
+- ~Make it possible to add points to the players via AdminWindow~ -- Done, but can be rewritten (GameWindow, AdminWindow, QuestionLabel)
 - Make the code better (f.e.
 AdminWindow and GameWindow are inherited by another super class)
+- Rewrite the communications between classes with an interface

 ## Future Ideas if I want to (for this project)